DEShawResearch/Random123-Boost/README.md

 Proposed Random123 functions for Boost.Random

-The purpose of this source tree is to develop a new family of "Counter Based Uniform Random Number Generators" (CBURNGs) for the Boost.Random library.
-CBURNGs were introduced in the paper, "Parallel Random Numbers -- As Easy as 1, 2, 3", by Salmon, Moraes, Dror & Shaw, which won the Best Paper award at the SC'11  conference:
+The purpose of this source tree is to develop a new family of "Counter Based Uniform Random Number Engines" (CBENGs) for the Boost.Random library.
+CBENGs were introduced in the paper, "Parallel Random Numbers -- As Easy as 1, 2, 3", by Salmon, Moraes, Dror & Shaw, which won the Best Paper award at the SC'11  conference: